isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ### <a name="subscriptions"></a>Sottoscrizioni

-Una sottoscrizione è un contratto con Microsoft per utilizzare uno o più piattaforme Microsoft cloud o i servizi, per cui Attribuzione costi basati su una quota di licenza per utente o su consumo delle risorse basate su cloud.
-Microsoft Software come servizio (SaaS)-offerte basata su cloud (Office 365, Intune/EMS e Dynamics 365) addebitare per utente tariffe licenza.
-Piattaforma Microsoft come un servizio (PaaS) e l'infrastruttura come servizio (IaaS) cloud offerte (Azure) spese basata su consumo delle risorse cloud.
+A subscription is an agreement with Microsoft to use one or more Microsoft cloud platforms or services, for which charges accrue based on either a per-user license fee or on cloud-based resource consumption.
+Microsoft's Software as a Service (SaaS)-based cloud offerings (Office 365, Intune/EMS, and Dynamics 365) charge per-user license fees.
+Microsoft's Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) cloud offerings (Azure) charge based on cloud resource consumption.

 È anche possibile utilizzare una sottoscrizione di prova, che scade dopo un determinato periodo di tempo o dopo una soglia di consumo. È possibile convertire una sottoscrizione di prova in sottoscrizione a pagamento.

-Le organizzazioni possono avere più sottoscrizioni per le offerte cloud di Microsoft.
-Nella figura 1 viene illustrato un esempio.
+Organizations can have multiple subscriptions for Microsoft's cloud offerings.
+Figure 1 shows an example.

-**Figura 1: Esempio di più sottoscrizioni per un'organizzazione**
+**Figure 1: Example of multiple subscriptions for an organization**

 ![Esempio di organizzazione con più sottoscrizioni per le offerte cloud di Microsoft.](images/Subscriptions/Subscriptions_Fig1.png)